BrentNoorda/toy-piano/SLIDES/namechange.md

 <a name="interesting-bits"></a>
 # The interesting bits of code in toy-piano

 * **animating fade-ins for the chat window** - Meteor is great at creating and immediately updating a DOM to match the state of your data, but Meteor sucks when you want to animate transition states.
-[Here's the kludges I used to make animations work.](SLIDES/chatanimation.md)

-* **changing user name without pressing enter** - Nothing very exciting about this, just a simple introduction to how things are done slightly different in Meteor.
-[How toy-piano name-change works.](SLIDES/namechange.md)

-* **sharing keyboard presses among all worldwide users** - Whenever anyone presses the keyboard, everyone in the world (on this page) is supposed to hear it. [real-time-ish broadcasting with Meteor.](SLIDES/wwkeypress.md)
+[Read about Meteor animation kludges in toy-piano.](SLIDES/chatanimation.md)

+## blah

+### blah

+#### blah

 -------------------------------------------------------------------------

 <a name="web-rec"></a>
 # Recommendations for web developers - should you be using MeteorJS?

  this is a great environment for when the state of the data matches the state of the database